michodgs25/1-health/README.md

 Features left to implement-

-The conversation around health is constantlty evolving; a blog or similar feature where users can input their own mental health experience.
+The conversation around health is constantly evolving; a blog or similar feature where users can input their own mental health experience.
 More clips to be inputted; clips are the primary substance of the site thus more verified footage that is engaging, the greater the substance of the website.

 Technologies-

 Wrote the code in git-pod.
 The two primary languages used are HTML and CSS.
 Applied semantic language structure employed Header, Nav, Section and Footer.
 Applied bootstrap formatting to the menu section and font awesome design to the footer.

 Six quote-images on each page as inspiration to the viewer that relates the health subject in a short artistic manner.
 On each page is a footer that three links to external sites, for the viewer to visit and discover more about health.

 Existing Features-